LAD-RAG: Layout-aware Dynamic RAG for Visually-Rich Document Understanding: Results

 \subsection{Latency Analysis}

 Analyzing the latency of LAD-RAG, we find that it introduces minimal overhead during inference.
 Graph construction is performed once, offline during ingestion, and does not affect inference-time latency.
 During inference, our agent-based retriever typically issues 2–5 LLM calls (\Cref{fig:llm_calls}), with over 97\% of these generating fewer than 100 tokens on average (\Cref{app:more-latency}).
 These tokens serve as retrieval queries executed over a pre-built symbolic graph and semantic index, both incurring negligible runtime cost.
+This contrasts with systems such as MoLoRAG \citep{wu2025molorag} and FRAG \citep{huang2025frag}, which expand or select evidence through expensive one-by-one inference-time scanning of document pages, incurring substantially higher retrieval costs.
 Altogether, this demonstrates that LAD-RAG achieves substantial QA gains with minimal added latency at inference time.